-Red Dog's travels bought him as far south as the Western Australia capital of Perth but mostly among the mining communities of the Pilbara and the coastal towns of Dampier, Port Hedland and Broome.
+- Red Dog's travels brought him as far south as the Western Australia capital of Perth but mostly among the mining communities of the Pilbara and the coastal towns of Dampier, Port Hedland, and Broome.

-Red Dog is portrayed in the Red Dog movie by the red kelpie Koko, who bears a strong resemblance to Red Dog.
+- Red Dog is portrayed in the first Red Dog movie by the red kelpie Koko, who bears a strong resemblance to Red Dog.

-De Bernières acknowledges his novel's sources as two factual accounts by Nancy Gillespie and Beverley Duckett, respectively, as well as press clippings in the Dampier and nearby Karratha local libraries.
-That said, the people characters in the book (and the movie) were mostly fictionalised.
+- De Bernières acknowledges his novel's sources as two factual accounts by Nancy Gillespie and Beverley Duckett, respectively, as well as press clippings in the Dampier and nearby Karratha local libraries.
+That said, the human characters in the book (and the movie) were mostly fictionalized.